-Mr. Cooley founded MSI, now a part of Coffey International Development, in 1981.
+Mr. Cooley founded MSI, now a part of Coffey International Limited, in 1981.
 He is a specialist in strategic management, public sector performance and organizational development.
 He has served as an advisor to cabinet officials in federal agencies and in more than a dozen countries.
 For 15 years, he was the Chairperson of the American Society of Public Administration’s Development Management Network and received its National Award for Training Excellence.
 He directed USAID’s Implementing Policy Change program that assisted governments worldwide and, beginning in 2006, oversaw a 7-year effort to rebuild Iraqi public administration.
 He previously worked at the World Bank, UNDP and as a Peace Corps volunteer.

 He was elected as a Fellow of the National Academy of Public Administration in 2008 and, in 2011, was elected to serve as the North American representative on the Governing Council of the Society for International Development (SID).
 He serves on the Executive Committee of the Professional Services Council, on the Advisory Board of Elma Philanthropies, and as a Trustee of World Learning.
 Mr. Cooley holds a master’s in Economics from Columbia University, MPA in Public Policy from Princeton, and M. Phil. in Management from the UK’s Cranfield School of Management.